The World's Best Historic Hotels

 36 Saxon Road, Sandhurst, Sandhurst ,Johannesburg, 2196, South Africa

 Welcome to the best layover of all time.
-The Saxon gently lulls guests into safari mode, cosseting them in its decadent comforts and enveloping them with its sophisticated African-chic decor and earthy tones.
-Name-droppers will love the Saxon:...
+The Saxon gently lulls guests into safari mode, enveloping them in its sophisticated African-chic decor and earthy tones.
+Name-droppers will love the Saxon: Nelson Mandela stayed here while writing his...

 Piazza della Trinità dei Monti, 6, 00187 Roma RM, Italy